sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 This section has given a detailed walkthrough of how the U-Boot driver framework and test application have been built and run under seL4 on the Odroid-C2.
-We've also shown how the basic GPIO "pinctrl" driver from U-Boot can be added to our configuration for that platform and how the U-Boot "dm tree" command works and shows the presence of that device.
+We've also shown how the basic GPIO "pinctrl" driver from U-Boot can be added to our configuration for that platform and how the U-Boot `dm tree` command works and shows the presence of that device.

 ![C2_Boots](../figures/odroidc2_boots.png)